List of 29 states of India

 Table of Contents

 India is known for its distinct traditions and culture.
-The country has 29 states and covers an area of 32,87,263 sq. km.
-That is why it is also called the 7th largest country in the world.
+When asked “How many states in India?” the answer is 28 states in India.
+Earlier, we had a list of 29 states of India that covered an area of 32,87,263 sq. km.
+That is why it is also called the 7th-largest country in the world.
 Every state in India differs from the others because of the diverse traditional attire and the occasions they observe annually.
 A festival celebrated in Kerala may not be famous in Punjab, and vice versa.

 The country is known for believing in the motto of cultural unity in diversity.
-While learning about the different states, you must learn more about rich traditions, languages, and customs.
+Learning about the different states in India requires learning more about rich traditions, languages, and customs.

-This guide will explore the list of 29 states of India and their capitals to understand these distinctions.
-We will also learn about each state’s specialities, traditional outfits, and major festivals, helping you learn more about India’s rich geographical terrain and cultural heritage.
+This guide will explore the list of 28 states in India and their capitals to understand these distinctions.
+We will also learn about each state’s specialities, traditional outfits, and major festivals, helping you learn more about India’s states and capital, its rich geographical terrain, and cultural heritage.

-The country’s richness and diversity are easily showcased in the list of 29 states of India.
-People usually categorise these states into North, South, East, West, and Northeast India.
+The country’s richness and diversity are easily showcased in the list of 28 states in India.
+People usually categorise these states in India into North, South, East, West, and Northeast India.
 Every state has a different climate, landscapes, and traditions.
 Most importantly, they vary in size.
 Currently, Rajasthan is the largest state in India, and Goa is the smallest in land area.

-Learning more about the states of India and their geographical barriers is the best way to understand the country better.
-Dividing the country’s landscape into northern and southern India makes these distinctions easier to understand.
+Learning more about the state names of India and its geographical barriers is the best way to understand the country better.
+Dividing the country’s landscape into northern and southern states in India makes these distinctions easier to understand and further explains the states and capitals.

 Northern States of India

-Jammu and Kashmir, Punjab, Himachal Pradesh, Haryana, and Uttarakhand are the northern states of India.
+Punjab, Himachal Pradesh, Haryana, and Uttarakhand are the northern states in India.
 Tourists usually visit these places because of their rich history and cultural significance.
 They are known for breathtaking landscapes, snow-capped mountains, and lush green valleys.

 This region has helped shape Indian history and includes evidence of several ancient civilisations.
-North India has numerous key landmarks like the Golden Temple and Dal Lake.
-These states showcase rich traditions and the culinary delights of north Indian cuisine.
+States in the North, like Punjab and Himachal Pradesh, are home to key landmarks like the Golden Temple and Dal Lake.
+These states showcase rich traditions and the culinary delights of North Indian cuisine.

 Southern States of India

-Tamil Nadu, Kerala, Andhra Pradesh, Karnataka, and Telangana are the central southern states of India.
+Tamil Nadu, Kerala, Andhra Pradesh, Karnataka, and Telangana are the central southern states in India.
 They are celebrated for their deep-rooted traditions and contributions to India’s identity.
 South India is known for its Dravidian architecture, classical music, and festivals like Pongal and Onam.
-These states have numerous architectural evidence on India’s ancient past.
+These states in India have numerous architectural monuments showcasing India’s ancient past.

 Southern India is known for world-famous dishes like dosa, idli, and spicy curries.
-The people in the states speak Tamil, Telugu, Malayalam, and Kannada, showcasing the linguistic diversity South India is usually known for worldwide.
+The people in these states speak Tamil, Telugu, Malayalam, and Kannada, showcasing the linguistic diversity South India is usually known for worldwide.
+Learning the states’ names and heritage helps better connect with Indian diversity.

 Pre-Independence Era:

-• British India: The British ruled over a significant portion of the subcontinent, divided into provinces and presidencies, each with its own administrative headquarters.
+• British India: The British ruled over a significant portion of the subcontinent, divided into provinces and presidencies, each with its administrative state and capital.

 Post-Independence: